Skip to main content

 When Should You See a Doctor or Self-Quarantine If You Think You Have COVID-19?

-Kerry R. McGee, MD, FAAPKaren Hovav, MD, FAAP
+Kerry R. McGee, MD, FAAPSophie Vergnaud, MD

 Key takeaways:

 • Most of the time, COVID is a mild illness that you can manage without specific medical treatment.
-COVID treatments and testing options are available though.
+COVID treatments and testing options are available, though.

-Access savings on related medications
+Save on related medications

 At the start of the pandemic, the thought of catching the virus that causes COVID-19 was terrifying.
 There weren’t good treatment options, and the number of people dying or facing severe symptoms kept climbing.